Ivan Coyote: Reception

 Coyote has made significant contributions to the representation of queerness in Canadian literature.
-Their first collection of short stories, Close to Spider Man, was a finalist for the Danuta Gleed Literary Award for short fiction, and it received widespread acclaim across the Canadian critical community for its semi-autobiographical depiction of young, queer women growing up in the Yukon.
-Although their short stories received no awards recognition until their collection The Slow Fix was shortlisted for the Lambda Literary Award in 2008, and their collections One Man's Trash and Loose End received similar recognition as their debut, with outlets such as Herizons and the Lambda Book Report which praised the brevity and directness of Coyote's writing as it relates to depictions of the complexities of gender, sexuality, and identity.
+Their first collection of short stories, Close to Spider Man, was a finalist for the Danuta Gleed Literary Award for short fiction, and it received widespread acclaim across the Canadian literary critic community for its semi-autobiographical depiction of young, queer women growing up in the Yukon.
+Their collection The Slow Fix was shortlisted for the Lambda Literary Award for Lesbian Fiction in 2008, and their collections One Man's Trash and Loose End received recognition, with outlets such as Herizons and the Lambda Book Report praising the brevity and directness of Coyote's writing as it relates to depictions of the complexities of gender, sexuality, and identity.

-Bow Grip, Coyote's only full-length novel, was the winner of the 2007 ReLit Award for Best Fiction and the Stonewall Honor Book Award, as well as being shortlisted for the Ferro Grumley Award.
-Their 2016 autobiography Tomboy Survival Guide also garnered numerous accolades, having been long-listed for the British Columbia's National Award for Canadian Non-Fiction and winning the 2017 Stonewall Book Award.
+Bow Grip, Coyote's only full-length novel, was the winner of the 2007 ReLit Award for Best Novel and was a Stonewall Honor Book, as well as being shortlisted for the Ferro-Grumley Award.
+Persistence: All Ways Butch and Femme (2011), co-edited with Zena Sharman, was also a Stonewall Honor Book.
+Their 2016 autobiography Tomboy Survival Guide also garnered numerous accolades, being longlisted for the British Columbia's National Award for Canadian Non-Fiction and being named a 2017 Stonewall Honor Book.

+Rebent Sinner (2019) was a finalist for the 2020 Governor General's Award for English-language non-fiction.
+It also won the Jim Deva Prize for Writing that Provokes.